How to Calculate Zakat

 Pay your Zakat to eligible recipients as defined in the Quran (8 categories of recipients).

-Example Zakat Calculation for UAE
+Example Zakat Calculation

 Sample Calculation